Industrial Sculpture Kitchen

-Clean lines, flat surfaces and industrial-look elements rule in this New York beach house kitchen, which opens into the living and dining areas.
-These Boffi Works cabinets are high-end modular units in wood veneer and stainless steel, mixed and matched and fitted with a system of tables and rolling drawers.
+Clean lines, flat surfaces and industrial style cabinets rule in this New York beach house kitchen.
+Oddly for its place, it almost looks like a science lab and it opens into the living and dining areas.
+The look comes from Boffi Works cabinets — high-end modular units in wood veneer and stainless steel, mixed and matched and fitted with a system of tables and rolling drawers.
 Drawers contain anti-slip mats, while cabinets contain elaborate custom inserts and pull-outs.

 Here, Zodiaq solid-surface counters resemble concrete, which suits the concept.
 A boxy, skeletal stainless steel island hood (we can catch just a bit of the bottom) and open shelving systems suspended on cables, as well as a utensil rail are also fashioned from green, indestructible stainless steel.
 Colors of both materials are echoed in the slate-tile floor.
 A Viking oven and warming drawer fit flush.
 The mix of wood veneer with stainless armoires gives the kitchen a semi-fitted look.